The Southern Company (SO): A Brand-New Prospect for Investors

-The Southern Company (SO) is priced at $71.03 after the most recent trading session.
-At the very opening of the session, the stock price was $69.75 and reached a high price of $71.11, prior to closing the session it reached the value of $68.36.
-The stock touched a low price of $69.29.Recently in News on December 12, 2022, Georgia Natural Gas (GNG) Foundation teams up with HouseProud Atlanta for the holidays.
-GNG Foundation donates $120,000 to Atlanta nonprofit organization enabling minority seniors to stay in their homes.
+The Southern Company (SO) is priced at $69.43 after the most recent trading session.
+At the very opening of the session, the stock price was $69.96 and reached a high price of $70.23, prior to closing the session it reached the value of $70.37.
+The stock touched a low price of $68.40.Recently in News on December 15, 2022, Georgia Power ranked #1 by J.D.
+Power for Residential Customer Satisfaction in Segment.
+Highest ranked for Price, Corporate Citizenship and Customer Care.
 You can read further details here

 The Southern Company had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $80.57 on 08/19/22, with the lowest value was $60.71 for the same time period, recorded on 10/13/22.